-I am the Associate Program Officer of the African American Cultural Heritage Action Fund, the National Trust's multi-year, $25 million dollar initiative to identify, elevate and support the voices, stories and places of African American activism, achievement, and community.
+I am the Director of Fellowships and Interpretive Strategies of the African American Cultural Heritage Action Fund, the National Trust's multi-year, $70 million dollar initiative to identify, elevate and support the voices, stories and places of African American activism, achievement, and community.

 Preservation Leadership Forum Articles: